 The word 'stone' in the Hebrew carries with it the concept of 'building', 'to build up'.
 We also see it used of The Messiah (the chief cornerstone).

 Each of the three terms used are identified with worship in Scripture.
+Because of the mention of these two stones it's possible we have a connection to the Urim and the Thummim used by The Great Priest.

-And three is considered to be the number of the divine.
+Gen. 2:13 And the name of the second river is Gihon.

-2.13 And the name of the second river is Gihon.
-It is surrounding the entire land of Cush itself. את
+It is surrounding the entire land of Kush itself את.

 Gihon means to gush forth.

-Cush means black.
+Kush means black.
 This is Ethiopia.

-2.14 And the name of the third river is Hiddekel.
+Gen. 2:14 And the name of the third river is Hiddekel.

 It is the one going east of Assyria.

 And the fourth river is The Euphrates.